PhotonVision/photonvision/README.md

 ## License
-PhotonVision is licensed under the [GNU General Public License](https://www.gnu.org/licenses/gpl-3.0.html)
+PhotonVision is licensed under the [GNU General Public License](https://www.gnu.org/licenses/gpl-3.0.html) Source code for jnish will be sent to those who want it.
+If you're interested, contact me at laviarzi@gmail.com.
 ## Meeting Notes
 Our meeting notes can be found in the wiki section of this repository.